ForgeRock/openig-devops-guide/kubernetes/sample1/README.md

 applications.

-The IP address minikube should be put in /etc/hosts.
-You can get the IP address by running ```minikube ip```
+The IP address minikube needs to be in your /etc/hosts.
+The sample assumes a fake FQDN of openig.test.com.
+You can get the IP address by running ```minikube ip```.

+For example:

 ```
 192.168.3.20  openig.test.com